Orange Collective

 Founder deep dive

-A consulting-trained operator, a real-time-systems engineer, and an NLP PhD walked into a call center.
+A consulting-trained operator and a real-time-systems engineer walked into a call center.

 Why Kevin built it.
 Three years at BCG Berlin taught Kevin Wu how mid-market and enterprise operations actually run — including how much money sits on the floor of a contact center.
 When Leaping launched, he spent the first months personally hand-tuning prompts for paying customers.
 He noticed every prompt improvement was a labor-savings unit; he automated the workflow that generated those improvements.
 The product is what happens when one founder's manual workflow becomes the entire customer base's default.